luluzhou1/alinush.github.io/_includes/refs.md

 [^GLSplus21e]: **Brakedown: Linear-time and post-quantum SNARKs for R1CS**, by Alexander Golovnev and Jonathan Lee and Srinath Setty and Justin Thaler and Riad S.  Wahby, *in Cryptology ePrint Archive, Paper 2021/1043*, 2021, [[URL]](https://eprint.iacr.org/2021/1043)

 [^GLS08e]: **Endomorphisms for faster elliptic curve cryptography on a large class of curves**, by Steven D.  Galbraith and Xibin Lin and Michael Scott, *in Cryptology ePrint Archive, Paper 2008/194*, 2008, [[URL]](https://eprint.iacr.org/2008/194)

+[^GLSY04]: **Batching Schnorr Identification Scheme with Applications to Privacy-Preserving Authorization and Low-Bandwidth Communication Devices**, by Gennaro, R. and Leigh, D. and Sundaram, R. and Yerazunis, W., *in Advances in Cryptology - ASIACRYPT 2004*, 2004

 [^GM06]: **Independent Zero-Knowledge Sets**, by Gennaro, Rosario and Micali, Silvio, *in Automata, Languages and Programming*, 2006